DavisHenckel/Scripts/README.md

 # workStuff
-Scripts and batch files to help automate things at work (IT)
+Scripts to help automate things at work.